Tankless Water Heaters

 The cost issue is even more dramatic.
 The tankless heaters are expensive.
 A large whole house model typically costs $1,000.00.
 A traditional storage tank water heater that has a super-fast recovery time costs less than $500.00.
 Add a secondary accessory anode rod to this heater at a cost of $125.00 and you can have a traditional water heater that may last 15 - 20 years.

-These additional comments, in-depth analysis and Reader Feedback are constantly growing.
+These additional comments, in-depth analysis and visitor feedback are constantly growing.
 I get emails each month from people who bought tankless water heaters and are left somewhat disappointed when they finally see what happens.
 Wait until you read the email from George McCammon that follows my comments.

-In the ten years I have been writing, only one other column has created as much controversy as this one - the one on the Barrier EIFS Nightmare.
+In the twenty-plus years I have been writing my syndicated newspaper column and publishing my work and tales here on AsktheBuilder.com, only one other column has created as much controversy as this one - the one on the Barrier EIFS Nightmare.
 Wow!
 The following background information and subsequent fallout after the tankless water heater column appeared in papers across the nation will help you sort through this very complicated topic.

 I was flooded with email from people who did not believe the column.
 Some of it was from people who have tankless water heaters and other mail was from people who were thinking of buying these appliances.
 I also heard from many people who know very little about how water heaters work.
 It is astonishing how much mis-information is out there.
 I also received mail from people who verified my facts with their own experiments.
 Several of the emails are below.
 Here are some facts you should know before you go any further: